Before Bariatric Surgery

 During the initial consultation, you will visit with Dr. Mitchell

 to go over your medical history, surgery options and answer any questions.
-Based on your medical history, Dr. Mitchell will determine the tests and clearances needed to proceed with surgery.
-During the initial consultation, you will also meet with our Program Specialist who will help prepare you for surgery by scheduling all of your pre-operative tests and clearances.
+Based on your medical history, the surgeon will determine the tests and clearances needed to proceed with surgery.
+During the initial consultation, you will also meet with our Program Specialist who will help prepare you for surgery by scheduling all of your pre-operative tests and clearances (to examine the esophagus, stomach and part of the small intestine).

 5. Pre-admission testing and teaching